The Lion leaves the den: the Legacy of Gianluigi Buffon

 Mohamed Hassan Khalifa

-In Italy football is a complete way of life, like a wonderful symphony played in the city of Venice, or watching Michelangelo’s sculptures or looking at a painting of Leonardo da Vinci.
-Buffon, the Old Lady’s departing goalkeeper is the living example of love and passion of football and the legend of Buffon in the Italian mythology will remain with all the glamour and momentum no matter how long the time goes.
+In Italy, football is a complete way of life, like a beautiful symphony played in the city of Venice, watching Michelangelo’s sculptures or looking at a painting by Leonardo da Vinci.
+Buffon, the Old Lady’s departing goalkeeper, is a living example of love and passion for football, and the legend of Buffon in Italian mythology will remain with all the glamour and momentum no matter how long time goes.

 The sports family

-The legendary goalkeeper and the long serving captain of the Italian club Juventus, Gianluigi Buffon crossed his forty in last January.
+The legendary goalkeeper and the long-serving captain of the Italian club Juventus, Gianluigi Buffon, crossed his forty last January.
 He was born in Carrara, the Tuscan city that provided the marble for Michelangelo’s David 500 years ago.
-He belonged to a family of sportsmen in Italy, where his mother Maria Stella Mosoko was Italian Discuss Throw Champion and his father was a Hammer Throw player.
-Meanwhile his siblings were professional volleyball players.
+He belonged to a family of sportsmen in Italy, where his mother, Maria Stella Mosoko was an Italian Discuss Throw Champion and his father was a Hammer Throw player.
+Meanwhile, his siblings were professional volleyball players.
 His uncle was a basketball player, too.
-And most prominent among them was Lorenzo, the son of his father’s uncle who was the goalkeeper of AC Milan, and one of the best goalkeepers Italy has ever produced.
+And most prominent among them was Lorenzo, the son of his father’s uncle, who was the goalkeeper of AC Milan and one of the best goalkeepers Italy has ever produced.

 From midfield to the goalpost